xlcnd/isbntools/README.md

   implemented by a call to `stdmeta` function!

 * `vias` allows to put theaded calls to services just by passing the name and a pointer to the service `query` function.
+However doesn't implement throttling!

 All these classes follow a simple design pattern and, if you follow it, will be very easy to integrate your classes with the rest of the lib.